Desmond Tutu Fast Facts

 September 30, 2007 - Tutu leads The Elders on their first mission, to Darfur in Sudan.

-July 30, 2009 - Is awarded the 2009 Presidential Medal of Freedom by President Barack Obama.
+July 30, 2009 - Is awarded the 2009 Presidential Medal of Freedom by US President Barack Obama.

 October 2011 - Tutu harshly criticizes the South African government for failing to issue a visa to the Dalai Lama.
 He accuses the government of pandering to China and in some ways being worse than the apartheid-era governments.